Categories

 When Alexa looked at over 40,000 WordPress security sites, it found that more than 70% of them carried some kind of vulnerability — and these were mostly related to outdated plugins.
 To avoid major issues, it’s worth spending an hour each week updating everything.

-Clearing Spam
+Clearing spam

 A site littered with spam comments loses credibility, so cleaning them up regularly is vital.